IwanTen/L5-website/docs/bug-reports.md

 (Polite!) bug reports can be filed as an issue.
 Longer communications and feedback about L5 can be sent directly to the author via [email](https://leetusman.com/info/).

 Contributions to L5 are welcomed.
-Before submitting pull requests, please open an issue to discuss proposed changes.
+Consider opening an issue to discuss proposed changes.